Intermediate Financial Accounting III – acc423 (3 credits)

 - Prepare journal entries and disclosures associated with changes in accounting principles, reporting entities, and estimates.

 - Prepare journal entries and disclosures associated with changes due to errors.

 Owners' Equity and Earnings per Share

-Record journal entries related to common, preferred, and treasury stock.
+- Record journal entries related to common, preferred, treasury stock, and dividends.

 The University of Phoenix reserves the right to modify courses.